Also in winter Brunni is very popular with 8.5 km of ski slopes and 3.5 km of ski routes already because of the sun.

 - 570 meters of ascent and descent

 The tour leads over open and wide tracks constantly ascending up to the Furggelen.
 Up to the Furggelenstock it is also a very steep ascent.
 Below the Brünnelistock the trail leads over wide forest paths back to the starting point at Brunni.

 The Brunnihüttli and other mountain huts and restaurants around the Brunni Engelberg

 At the Brunni, the Brunnihüttli is particularly popular.
 In addition, there are quite a few other huts on the mountain.

 Brunnihütte of the SAC (Brunnihüttli)

 At the Brunnihüttli of the SAC you can not only get food and drink, you can also rent equipment for climbing or sledging.
-The Brunnihüttli belongs to the Swiss Alpine Club (SAC) and is located at 1,830 meters above sea level.
+The Brunnihüttli belongs to the Swiss Alpine Club (SAC) and is located at 1830 m above sea level.

-In winter, the Brunnihüttli is the center of winter sports, and a sledding trail starts directly at the hut.
+In winter the Brunnihüttli is the center of winter sports, a toboggan run starts directly at the hut.
 In the months when there is little snow, there is hiking and not far from the hut there is a starting point for paragliders, also in winter.
 High altitude trails and climbing tours, which are only accessible in summer in a few months, also start here.
 The Kneipp-Barfussweg starts next to the hut around the Härzlisee.
 Mountain bikers also reach the Brunnihüttli only in summer.

 Brunni Herb Hut at Lake Härzli

-The Kräuterhütte is located at Lake Härzli and is open daily in summer from 08:30 to 17:00.
+The herb hut is located at Lake Härzli and is open daily in summer from 08:30 to 17:00.
 The snack stand offers snacks and drinks (cold and hot).
-In addition, you can buy sausage and bread for grilling.
+You can also buy sausage and bread for grilling.